 Looking back on Smashing Pumpkins earliest TV performance from 1988

-It seems that The Pulse was true to its name and had the heartbeat of the city’s music scene pounding through its walls.
-The producer of the show, Lou Hinkhouse, had caught wind of the band and their buzz but he hadn’t heard their music yet.
+It seems that The Pulse was true to its name and had the heartbeat of the city’s music scene pounding through its poky walls.
+The producer of the show, Lou Hinkhouse, had heard of the band and been shook by the buzz of this brand new band—but he hadn’t heard their music yet.
 When he finally got a demo in his hands he was “blown away” by the tape and contacted a fresh-faced Billy to ask if he would perform on the show’s ‘Basement Jam’ segment.

-Though the band were still in their very early infancy, with only a few shows under their belts, Corgan gleefully agreed to Hinkhouse’s proposition.
+Though the band were still in their infancy, with only a few shows under their belts, Corgan gleefully agreed to Hinkhouse’s proposition with the view to gain some more exposure for the group.
 The band would perform nine tracks on the show and showcase a whole heap of their as yet unmastered talent.
 They performed ‘There It Goes’, ‘She’, ‘Under Your Spell’, ‘My Eternity’, ‘Bleed’, ‘Nothing and Everything’, ‘Jennifer Ever’, ‘Death of a Mind’ (which later became ‘Sun’) and the unstoppable song ‘Spiteface’.

 Take a look below at The Smashing Pumpkins’ earliest TV performance back in 1988.